bids-standard/bids-specification/src/02-common-principles.md

 -   Frequency SHOULD be expressed in Hertz.

+-   Arbitrary/unitless units SHOULD be represented with the format `arbitrary`.

 Describing dates and timestamps:

 -   Date time information MUST be expressed in the following format